 6. Pick up a book

-This is the perfect time to get through the reading list of yours.
-Whether it’s an eBook or paperback, reading is a productive hobby that can easily help you pass time and improve your health.
+This is the perfect time to get through that reading list yours.
+Whether it’s an e-book or paperback, reading is a productive hobby that can easily help you pass time and improve your health.

 7. Write it out

 Be it journaling, blogging, or just simple creative writing, this is the time to put pen to paper.

 Writing isn’t just an outlet for self-expression, but it’s also been found to help strengthen your immune system, reduce stress, and improve your memory, creativity as well as sleep.